aragon/aragon.js/docs/API.md

 ### trigger

-Trigger an event handler in the appplication's store.
+Trigger an event handler in the application's store.
 This can be used to periodically update the frontend with current contract information.

 #### Parameters